xmtp/xmtp-ios/CONTRIBUTING.md

 # Contributing

 If you're seeing this document, you are an early contributor to the development and success of XMTP.
-We welcome your questions, feedback, suggestions, and code contributions.
+Your questions, feedback, suggestions, and code contributions are welcome!

 ## ❔ Questions

 Have a question?
-We welcome you to ask it in [Q&A discussions](https://github.com/orgs/xmtp/discussions/categories/q-a).
+You are welcome to ask it in [Q&A discussions](https://github.com/orgs/xmtp/discussions/categories/q-a).

 ## 🐞 Bugs

-Bugs should be reported as GitHub Issues.
-Please confirm there isn't already an open issue and include detailed steps to reproduce.
+Report bugs as GitHub Issues.
+Please confirm that there isn't an existing open issue about the bug and include detailed steps to reproduce the bug.

-## ✨ Feature Requests
+## ✨ Feature requests

-These should also be submitted as GitHub Issues.
-Again, please confirm there isn't already an open issue.
-Let us know what use cases this feature would unlock so that we can investigate and prioritize.
+Submit feature requests as GitHub Issues.
+Please confirm that there isn't an existing open issue requesting the feature.
+Describe the use cases this feature unlocks so the issue can be investigated and prioritized.

-## 🔀 Pull Requests
+## 🔀 Pull requests

-PRs are encouraged, but we suggest starting with a Feature Request to temperature-check first.
-If the PR would involve a major change to the protocol, it should be fleshed out as an [XMTP Improvement Proposal](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md) before work begins.
+PRs are encouraged, but consider starting with a feature request to temperature-check first.
+If the PR involves a major change to the protocol, the work should be fleshed out as an [XMTP Improvement Proposal](https://github.com/xmtp/XIPs/blob/main/XIPs/xip-0-purpose-process.md) before work begins.

 ## 🔧 Developing